JopKingSinnn/cppLab1/README.md

-Works for the first semester.
+Works for the second semester.
+Here C++ is learned

 Programm "graph.py" mostly used for plotting data.